openjump-gis/openjump/etc/readme.txt

 This name gives credit to the original JUMP development, and at the same time describes the particularity of this project to be fully open to anyone wanting to contribute.
-Since May 2005 a complete development environment is available at: www.sourceforge.net/projects/jump-pilot
+Since May 2005 a complete development source is available at: www.sourceforge.net/projects/jump-pilot
 And a website for OpenJUMP is under construction at: www.openjump.org